Deraen/less4clj/README.md

 SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.
 ```

-To disable this add a no operation logger to your project.
+To disable this, add a no operation logger to your project.
 As this is only required
-on build phase, you can use `:scope "test"` so that the dependency is not
+on the build phase, you can use `:scope "test"` so that the dependency is not
-transitive and is not included in uberjar.
-Alternatively you can add this
+transitive and is not included in Uberjar.
+Alternatively, you can add this
 dependency to your Leiningen dev profile.

 ```